SAFETY

 • Majority mild-to-moderate

-• 5% of patients experienced severe diarrhea
+• 5% of patients experienced severe diarrhea1

-• Similar rate of SAEs among XPHOZAH- and sevelamer-treated patients in PHREEDOM2
+• Similar rate of SAEs among XPHOZAH and sevelamer-treated patients in PHREEDOM2

-SAE = serious adverse event.
+RTP = randomized treatment period; RWP = randomized withdrawal period; SAE = serious adverse event.

 RELATED LINKS